nodejs-todo-api-boilerplate

 An LLM-powered code generation tool that relies on the built-in Node.js API Typescript Template Project to easily generate clean, well-structured CRUD module code from text description.

-You need Node.js and npm installed, along with a valid LLM provider API key set in .env
+file with a valid LLM provider API key (e.g., OPENAI_API_KEY

 ).
-You can choose from OpenAI, Anthropic/Claude, or OpenRouter/LLama.
+You may choose from providers like OpenAI, Claude, DeepSeek, or OpenRouter/Llama.

 It orchestrates 3 LLM micro-agents (Developer